426 Main Street Suite 2

 Employee job classifications are used to determine a position’s risk.
 These codes are also used to help determine a business’s insurance premiums.

-How A Business’ Claims History Impact Its Rates
+How A Business’ Claims History Impacts Its Rates

 So far, we’ve talked a lot about workers compensation insurance from the employee’s perspective.
 Now let’s look at some of the things that impact employers.
 How does someone making a workers compensation claim impact your premium and insurance rate, for instance?